Gan Shalom Cooperative Preschool

 Enrollment is open to both Jewish and non-Jewish students.
 At Gan Shalom, we believe that children construct their own knowledge and develop the cognitive skills they will need throughout their lives through play and exploration.
 Our curriculum is designed to celebrate the competence of young children, to meet the individual needs, interests and developmental stages of each child, and to create an atmosphere in which children, teachers and parents are all active participants in the learning process.
 It is our desire to provide a warm, loving Jewish environment where each child feels secure and happy, and where learning is meaningful and fun.

 Gan Shalom takes COVID safety very seriously.
-Some of our current precautions include: all staff and volunteers are vaccinated and masked; all children are up-to-date on covid vaccinations; we eat outdoors whenever possible; and when we’re indoors we ensure good air circulation and filtration, keeping our windows open and running HEPA air filters.
+Some of our current precautions include: all staff and volunteers are vaccinated, and masking is optional; all children are up-to-date on covid vaccinations; we eat outdoors whenever possible; and when we’re indoors we ensure good air circulation and filtration, keeping our windows open and running HEPA air filters.
 We are continually evaluating and tracking COVID rates in our city and will adjust policies as needed.

 A Day in the Life